-Courses for the child development certificate consist of CHLD C421 Human Development I; CHLD C425 Physical Growth and Development; CHLD C426 Development of Language, Cognition, and Play I; CHLD C427 Development of Language, Cognition, and Play II; and CHLD C432 Family and Culture, as well as a Culminating Project.
-For descriptions of the above listed courses, see pages 27-28.
+Courses for the child development certificate consist of CHLD C421 Social and Emotional Development I; CHLD C425 Physical Growth and Development; CHLD C426 Cognitive Development; CHLD C427 Language Development; and CHLD C432 Family and Culture, as well as a Culminating Project.
+For descriptions of the above listed courses, see pages 26-27.

-CHLD C460 Culminating Project and Seminar (3 credits)
+CHLD C460 Culminating Project and Seminar